San Marino - Things to Do in San Marino in June

 What to Pack

-SPF 50+ sunscreen and UV-protective hat - UV index reaches 8 and mountain elevation intensifies exposure
+SPF 50+ sunscreen and hat - UV index hits 8 and that 749 m (2,457 ft) elevation means stronger sun exposure than coastal areas, reapply every 2 hours on tower walks

 Insider Knowledge